chris-crone/wasm-day-na-22/README.md

 1. Pushes to Hub might give an error stating `server message: insufficient_scope: authorization failed`, even after logging in using Docker Desktop
     - Workaround: Run `docker login` in the CLI

+## Running a server

+If you'd like to setup Docker with WASI on a server, take a look at the instructions in [server](./server).

 ## Show me the demos!